6 Elegant Coastal Decor Ideas for Every Home

 One of our favorite elegant coastal decor ideas is to channel your favorite seaside destination.
 Want to recall your honeymoon in Mykonos?
 Whitewash your walls and floors and decorate with woven pendants, salvaged wood furniture, and simple white textiles.
 Love to holiday in Palm Beach?
 Bring in the pink and green.
 We love how Celebrity designer Antonio Martins was inspired by his heritage in Portugal to design this coastal blue bedroom.
 With Portuguese azulejos (blue-and-white tiles) in a modern wall collage and glossy, white floors, the room feels like it belongs on one of Portugal’s picturesque southern Algarve beaches, yet it’s right here in San Francisco.

 Select Coastal Colors

 It may sound cliché, but there’s nothing like a cool blue to bring to mind the ocean.
 Soft blues and blue-greens are coastal colors that will never go out of style, and when paired with other beach-themed decor elements like ocean photography and woven accents, they create a calm, coastal aesthetic.
-When selecting furniture, look for light woods, such as the one used in the room by Decorist Celebrity designers Consort Design, instead of dark woods, for a relaxing, sandy look.
+When selecting furniture, look for light woods, instead of dark woods, for a relaxing, sandy look.